Fjard

 The fjard of Somes Sound, Maine, USA.

-A fjard (fjärd, /sv/) is a large open space of water between groups of islands or mainland in archipelagos.
-Fjards can be found along sea coasts, in freshwater lakes or in rivers.
+A fjard (fjärd, /sv/) is a broad, shallow inlet formed by receding glaciers.
 Fjard and fjord were originally the same word, and they generally meant sailable waterway.
 In Scandinavia, fjords dominate along the North Sea coast while fjards dominate the Baltic Sea coast.
+The Swedish word fjärd is also used in reference to lake-like sections of rivers and large open areas of water between parts of an archipelago or part of an archipelago and the mainland.

 Fjards vs. fjords vs. förden vs. rias

-Although fjards and fjords are similar in that they are a glacially-formed topography, they still differ in some key ways:
+Although fjards and fjords are similar in that they are a glacially formed topography, they still differ in some key ways: